-I have written on Yahoo Lifestyle about trying to beat the urge to be a competitive mum.
+I have written before about trying to beat the urge to be a competitive mum.

 It is something that I think that we can all struggle with – we all want our little ones to do well, it’s only a natural parenting instinct.

 Pride in our children’s achievements can sometimes spill over into an un-necessary sense of competition between mums, and we can find ourselves comparing where perhaps we shouldn’t be.
 Whether its where our kids are at school, or that little Freddy was able to walk at 4 months, and reciting passages from Anne Frank at 12; it’s not necessarily a healthy way to be.
 And it certainly can get on our friends nerves.

 The worst time for me was when I was trying to find that all important time to potty train – it seems this can bring out the worst in the most laid back and relaxed of mums….